About Me

 Outreach

-I also routinely volunteer at IfA sponsored outreach events, such as the Hawaii Geek Meet and other local demonstrations.
+I also routinely volunteer at IfA sponsored outreach events, such as the Hawaii Geek Meet, stargazing events, and other local demonstrations.
 I've additionally been invited to give outreach talks at the IfA Open House.

 Mentorship

-I currently work as the IfA's Research Experience for Undergraduates (REU) Co-Director.
-I meet daily with REU students, advise them on writing their reports and navigating intensive summer research, and serve as their main point-of-contact.
-I work closely with our Faculty Director to ensure that the REU runs smoothly, and really enjoy engaging with undergraduate students in this capacity.
+I have previously served as the IfA's Research Experience for Undergraduates (REU) Co-Director and TA.
+I met daily with REU students, advised them on writing their reports and navigating intensive summer research, and serve as their main point-of-contact throughout the program.
+I work closely with our Faculty Director to ensure that the REU runs smoothly, and have found this to be one of the most rewarding experiences in my academic career.

 I also serve as a mentor for Maunakea Scholars, a program for public high schools in Hawai'i that teaches students how to write telescope proposals and offers them the opportunity to take data for an astrophysical project of their design.
 I advise students interested in stars and planets in brainstorming and editing proposal ideas, both in and out of class.